SEIR-7-06/HW-loops-conditionals/README.md

 ---
 Type: Deliverable<br>
-Creator: WDI-Funke<br>
-    Modified by: Kristyn Bryan and then by: Reuben Ayres<br>
 Competencies: Arrays, Loops, Conditionals <br>
 Language: JavaScript <br>

 ---

 ## Setup
-1. *Fork* this repo and clone it into your `seir-12-07/deliverables` directory.
-(While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?
+1. *Fork* this repo to your account and then clone it down to your compumter into your `sei/deliverables` directory.

-2. Inside the directory created by the clone, build our file structure (index.html and js file).
+2. Inside the directory created by the clone, build our file structure (index.html and app.js).
 Put your answers in `app.js`.

 3. Keep your answers organized!
 Include a commented header for each section in your answers file.